Roger Haupt laughs nervously and implores 'please, if I ask you for

 agency he says has been 'good to him'.

-’I think what makes Burnett successful is the people.
-We have a bunch of
+'I think what makes Burnett successful is the people.
+Genuine caring

-concedes, under prompting, that going public will not be easy. ’I don’t
+Haupt concedes, under prompting, that going public will not be easy.

-believe a company has to lose its culture and what it stands for when it
+'I don't believe a company has to lose its culture when it goes public,

-goes public, but it’s not easy to marry the rigid financial disciplines
+but it's not easy to marry the rigid financial disciplines of a public

 Asked what he intends to do with the funding he will have available,

 Haupt concedes that the major groups are pursuing roughly the same

 BDM needs to buy up below-the-line resources in which the group is

 relatively backward, and Fizdale is charged with expanding new-media

 On the subject of the impact of new media, Haupt is suddenly less